craigprotzel/Mashups/__HELP/How_To/Sublime_Linter/README.md

 ```
 sudo npm install -g jshint
 ```
 * You will be asked for your password.
+When you type your password it will not appear.
 Enter your password and press ok.
-This will install the javascript hint package to your computer and will allow Sublime to use it.
+If you think you made a typo, press delete a million times, retype and press ok .This will install the javascript hint package to your computer and will allow Sublime to use it.

 ### Step 6: Install SublimeLinter-jshint
 * Go back into Sublime.
 Press "Command-Shift-P" again.
 Select  "Package Control: Install Package" again and press Enter.